shoesCodeFor/100-days-of-code/log.md

 **Thoughts**:  I got my wisdom teeth out two days ago and it has thrown my logging and coding into disarray.
 WTF.

 **Link to work:** <a href="https://github.com/shoesCodeFor/BlairsFFL_Dashboard/tree/master/Pi/Web_Interface">FFL_DashBoard/Web Interface</a>

+### Day 9: January 22, 2017

+**Today's Progress**: Started working on the JS30.
+Learned a new binding trick for ES5.
+Still need to style the kit page but sounds are working.
+Pretty Sweet.

+**Thoughts**:  I should have used Wes's CSS but I think making my own will be more fun.

+**Link to work:** <a href="https://github.com/shoesCodeFor/tutorials/tree/master/JS/DrumKit">tutorials/JS/DrumKit</a>